 - Use critical thinking to problem solve, follow up with documentation and technical support when required.

-This full time, 40 hour position will be on the midnight shift and will consist of 4-10 hour shifts, it will aso be required to work every 3rd weekend and 2 holidays per year.
+This full time, 40 hour position is on the midnight shift, the schedule will include working every 3rd weekend and 2 holidays per year.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.